What I do

 Direct.
 Produce.
 Write.
 Manage.

 I’ve worked both sides of the street, as a network executive overseeing production and as a creative.
 I’ve managed budgets, story, production and people from both points of view.
+I've produced in 9 countries and in 11 languages.
 I am a mentor and teacher, a director and storyteller.

 Coming Back with Wes Moore